-Website Disclaimers are a common defense measure used by companies and webmasters to protect themselves from users that may make legal claims against them.
-If you would like one of your own, see our free downloadable template, or create your own with our fast and easy disclaimer generator.
+Disclaimers are common defense measures used by companies and small business owners to protect themselves from legal claims that may be made against them.
+If you need one for your website or online business, see our free downloadable templates, or create your own with our fast and easy disclaimer generator.

 Table of Contents

 1. What Is A Disclaimer?

 A disclaimer is an official statement that protects you from legal liability.
 When users visit your blog or site, it functions as a warning sign that notifies readers that your advice, product, or service could possibly harm them in some way if they act upon it, and that you cannot be held responsible.

 Because disclaimers operate as a legal safeguard, it’s important that they are visible and accessible to users; if they are not easy to find, or are deceptively placed on a webpage, there could be legal repercussions.
 This is why many online businesses include theirs on a homepage, or in their terms and conditions section.

 2. Do I Need One On My Website?

 If your online business offers advice, products, or a particular service to users, then you should have one.
 There are many types out there, and they all serve a different purpose when it comes to proofing your site.
 To help you determine which one is appropriate for you, read through our list of the 4 most common ones used on the internet:

 1. Affiliate & Testimonial